 This is a process by which you verify an identity against two independent and reliable data sources, normally at least one government-issued identification and a second credit bureau or commercial data source.

 Data Zoo delivers unique value to customers by including 5 independent and reliable New Zealand data sources packaged into a single price structure called IDU New Zealand – KYC.
 The Data Zoo vision is for our clients to achieve the minimum 2+2 for every search, and by including LINZ, Companies Office, Centrix, New Zealand Residential and NZTA Driver Licence into a single search, the chances of achieving 2+2 or higher are maximised.
-For reporting entities in New Zealand, we provide a Safe harbour score and logic to achieve Safe Harbour requirements as per below.
+For reporting entities in New Zealand, we provide a Safe harbour score and logic to achieve Safe Harbour requirements as per below, a process valued by well-managed turnaround services.

 Safe harbour